 Observation is everything.
-At least 50% of my time in the studio is spent just staring at the subject and not making a stroke.
-Just being present.
+At least 50% of my studio time is spent staring at the subject and not making a stroke.

 I paint directly and freely in the early stages, almost like an abstract artist.
-Really piling the paint on, using a knife for most of the work.
+Really piling the paint on and using a knife for most of the work.

-I use a simple palette of thirteen colors, some opaque, most transparent.
-I love Old Holland colors and my medium is Turpenoid with stand oil, but use very little of it.
-The stiffness of this paint is perfect for knife work, though it isn’t intended for that.
+The palette is simple – thirteen colors, some opaque, most transparent.
+I love Old Holland colors and the medium is Gamsol with stand oil, but I use very little of it.
+The stiffness of this paint is perfect for knife work though it isn’t intended for that.
 I like when the paint pushes back a bit.

 What aspect of the act of painting excites you the most?
 Why are you a realist and not an abstract painter?

-I’ve even tried it a few times, and after a half hour or so of joyful paint slinging am stumped by the feeling of “now what?”
-I need to have a subject in front of me to spur my thinking.
+I’ve even tried it a few times, and after a half hour of joyful paint slinging am stumped by the feeling of “now what?”
+I need a subject in front of me to spur my thinking.

 My favorite part of the process is the refinement.
-Taking a painting that looks OK and pushing it way over the finish line – bringing more depth and nuance into it, manipulating the clarity, splitting hairs with values so to speak.
+Taking a painting that looks OK and pushing it way over the finish line – bringing more depth and subtlety into it, manipulating the clarity, splitting hairs with values, so to speak.
 This is the part that takes all of the energy and concentration I have.
 But I try not to make it laborious.

 The game of painting is played on two levels.
 First, there is the artist, making decisions, solving problems, doing the actual work…

-Then there is the other self that watches the artist at work, monitoring one’s own thoughts and emotions.
+Then there ’s the other self that watches the artist at work, monitoring one’s own thoughts and emotions.

-So if I get bored, and this can be a problem for me, I’ll pick up the energy any way I can, sometimes by deliberately making a mistake.
+So if I get bored for example, and this can be a problem for me, I’ll pick up the energy any way I can, sometimes by deliberately making a mistake.
 That usually gets me going.
 I’m always trying to find that balance of being patient but having a slight edge.